 Similarly, electronegativity and electron affinity generally decreases but sometimes apparent some anomalies.
 The electron affinity of the second raw element is usually lower than the third row.

-Therefore we can expect the diagonal elements pair has a similar change/size ratio.
+Therefore, we can expect the diagonal pair has a similar change/size ratio.
 Since the size increases to the lower period while the charge increases to the right.
 But this relation can not be ruled out completely.